PieKing1215/FallingSandSurvival/README.md

 *Preview (2/4/20)*

 ### Overview:<br>
-Inspired by Noita and the Falling Everything Engine, I am replicating the engine in order to create a survival game.<br>
+Inspired by Noita and the Falling Everything Engine, I am replicating the engine in order to create a survival game.<br><br>
+It’s vaguely like Terraria in that it’s a 2d side view survival.<br>
+It’s more like Noita with its simulated physics, but less “chaotic”, since dying is somewhat more impactful.<br><br>
 One of the main things is that I don’t want it to get stale like other survival games where there’s a fixed progression and repetitive world generation and items you have to craft to progress.
 I want it to be very procedurally generated.<br>
-It’s vaguely like Terraria in that it’s a 2d side view survival.<br>
-It’s more like Noita with its simulated physics, but less “chaotic”, since dying is somewhat more impactful.<br>

 ### Main ideas:
 [Ideas Document](https://docs.google.com/document/d/1SOCFCpsvNiFs13mo8QgG-blD-eoXye1Jaay1aRuqXpI/edit?usp=sharing)
-- Physics engine similar to Noita's Falling Everything Engine
+- Physics engine similar to Nolla Games' Falling Everything Engine
 - No traditional inventory: hold/wear/move things in the world
 - Procedural world generation: including procedural materials, biomes, etc.
 - Design/construct objects/tools/mechanisms